 Publications (or try Google Scholar, MSR publications DB, MS Academic Search, or DBLP)

-I am the Director and a founding member of the Computational Photography group at Facebook.
+I am a Research Scientist and founding Director of the Computational Photography group at Facebook.
 I also have an Affiliate Professor appointment at the University of Washington.

-After twenty amazing years at Microsoft Research, where I lead the Interactive Visual Media Group, I have joined Facebook (in late October, 2015) as a founding member of the Computational Photography group.
+After twenty amazing years at Microsoft Research, where I led the Interactive Visual Media Group, I joined Facebook (in late October, 2015) as the founding Director of the Computational Photography group.

 In February 2015, I was elected to the National Academy of Engineering.